LogicBypass/Gear_360_Stitch/README.md

 ## PowerShell Script:
-This script is set to work with Samsung 360 (2017) with Photo Size settings: 5792x2896

-Download "Install" and "PhotoStitch" files

 ### First install of FFmpeg:
 To simplify the installation process of **FFmpeg** I created an Installation script.